le332313/Dell_G7_7588_OpenCore_Hackintosh/README.md

   * Replace: 14204252 545802

 ## Wi-Fi and Bluetooth
-- I'm still using the original wireless card Intel AC 9560 because Broadcom cards are expensive now (´・ω・｀).
+- ~~I'm still using the original wireless card Intel AC 9560 because Broadcom cards are expensive now (´・ω・｀).~~ I bought a cheap BCM94352z and now it's worked very good
-- Intel card now can work well with [OpenIntelWireless](https://github.com/OpenIntelWireless) repo.
+- For somebody who is using Intel card, it can worked well with [OpenIntelWireless](https://github.com/OpenIntelWireless) repo.
 The speed is not good as Windows 10, but you can watch 1080p Youtube normally or download stuffs, etc...
-- For Intel AC 9560, use `itlwm.kext`, `IntelBluetoothFirmware.kext` and `IntelBluetoothInjector.kext`.
-Put them in /EFI/OC/Kexts.
+- Download `itlwm.kext`, `IntelBluetoothFirmware.kext` and `IntelBluetoothInjector.kext`.
+Put them in /EFI/OC/Kexts then reboot.
+Then use `Heliport` app for using wifi GUI.
-Note: These are for wifi and bluetooth only.
+~~Note: These are for wifi and bluetooth only.
 AirPlay is also worked.
-There are NO Airdrop and Handoff!
+There are NO Airdrop and Handoff!~~ New beta kext `AirportItlwm` just released and now Airdrop and Handoff are available.
+But because it's still beta so I don't recommend it.

 ## iMessages and Facetime
 Follow [this guide](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html) from Dortania.